 David has also been involved in rebranding programmes, trade mark portfolio reviews and large filing programmes throughout the African continent.
 Moreover he has extensive experience and expertise in the often complicated field of trade mark audits and due diligence exercises.
 This is borne out by the numerous successful audits and due diligences he has conducted for listed corporates with large trade mark portfolios.
 David has also contributed to the vision and strategy of the firm including the identification and implementation of marketing strategies.
 He enjoys the challenge of filing and prosecuting unconventional trade mark applications for example sound marks / jingles and olfactory marks (scent marks).

-David has specific expertise and extensive experience in the protection and enforcement of trade mark portfolios owned by International Sports Teams, Supporters Clubs and Championships for example The British and Irish Lions, Manchester United, The Barmy Army, 6 Nations Rugby and the world famous St Andrews Links Golf Course, recognised as “THE HOME OF GOLF”.
-He also acts for a number of prominent clients in the fashion, entertainment, horse racing, education, restaurant, food, wine and whiskey industries.
-In April/May 2016 Managing Intellectual Property (MIP) in its Annual World IP Survey based on input from clients and other IP lawyers recognised David as a leading individual / IP Star, in respect of trade mark matters.
-He is also an overseas member of the institute of Trade mark attorneys (I.T.M.A) based in London which aims to protect the interests of all proprietors of Trade Marks.
+David has specific expertise and extensive experience in the protection and enforcement of trade mark portfolios owned by International Sports Teams, Supporters Clubs and Championships for example The British and Irish Lions, Rugby World Cup, Manchester United, The Barmy Army, 6 Nations Rugby and the world famous St Andrews Links Golf Course, recognised as “THE HOME OF GOLF”.
+He also acts for a number of prominent clients in the fashion, entertainment, horse racing, education, restaurant, food, craft beer, wine and whisky industries.
+In 2016, 2017 and 2018 Managing Intellectual Property (MIP) in its Annual World IP Survey based on input from clients and other IP lawyers recognised David as a leading individual / IP Star, in respect of trade mark matters.
+He is also an overseas member of The Chartered Institute of Trade Mark Attorneys (C.I.T.M.A) based in London which aims to protect the interests of all proprietors of Trade Marks.
 Outside of the office David enjoys travel, reading, cycling, rugby, cricket and tennis (not in any particular order).
-David is married to Heléne and has two young boys named Andrew and Daniel.
+David is married to Heléne and has two boys named Andrew and Daniel.